spatie/searchindex/README.md

 }
 ```

-Thesearchindex will use the returned searchableType and searchableId to identify an object in the index.
+The searchindex will use the returned searchableType and searchableId to identify an object in the index.

 ###Add an object to the index
 If you are using the facade it couldn't be simpler.